sibytes/yetl.io/docs/project.md

 ### API

-The yetl API exposes the validated, stitched and rendered configuration into an easy to use API that can used to implement modular pipelines exactly how you want to. **Yetl does not take over specifically you you as an engineer want to build and test your pipelines**.
+The yetl API exposes the validated, stitched and rendered configuration into an easy to use API that can used to implement modular pipelines exactly how you want to. **Yetl does not take over specifically the way engineers want to build and test their pipelines**.

 It does however provide an easy to use API to iterate and access the metadata you need.
 The tables are indexed and can easily be retrieved or iterated.
 So you can build your custom pyspark pipelines or even just ignore some of the managed table properties and iterate the tables to create DLT pipelines in databricks.